 We can try to support everyone in the families immune system with good health practice – vitamin D supplements (even babies unless they’re having more than 500ml of infant formula a day*), eating well, sleeping well and getting some fresh air.
 Many of us will be concerned about Covid, so being sensible and remembering ‘hands, face, space’ is actually a great mantra at this time of year when sickness bugs and viruses are rife.

 When we are feeling unwell we need to rest.
 It can be tempting to get little ones back to nursery, childcare or school right away but we also need to give their little bodies time to bounce back.
 An extra days rest after their fever/cough or other symptoms have subsided can help them with their recovery.
-It is also hard when we have made plans to socialise, but if they are feeling under the weather then they may not need the extra stimulation.

 Of course, if your child or family have tested positive for Covid then you will need to follow current isolation guidelines even if showing no symptoms.

 Sleep might hit the skids during and after illness